 How the collections are distributed

-In addition, there are around 500 different foreign newspaper titles in broadsheet format (grande presse), either as original copies or on microfilm.
+- Around 500 different foreign newspaper titles in broadsheet format (grande presse), either as original copies or on microfilm.

-Lastly, there are a few collections of precious works, such as the Gaston Mertens Collection (Fonds Spécial XLVIII), which has more than 60,000 specimens from some 1,650 Belgian municipalities (dating from the mid-seventeenth century to 1948), and the Philippe Vandermaelen Collection, which contains 2,405 specimens of nineteenth century foreign newspapers (mostly from Europe and the United States).
+- A few collections of precious works, such as the Gaston Mertens Collection (Fonds Spécial XLVIII), which has more than 60,000 specimens from some 1,650 Belgian municipalities (dating from the mid-seventeenth century to 1948), and the Philippe Vandermaelen Collection, which contains 2,405 specimens of nineteenth century foreign newspapers (mostly from Europe and the United States).

 The holdings in this department were primarily acquired by purchase, donation and as part of the Legal Deposit (since 1966).

-The Rare Books Department contains:
+2. The Rare Books Department:

 - Old journals and magazines (seventeenth and eighteenth centuries)